-To find the movies with the most swear words, we scraped a whopping 3,565 film scripts and cross-referenced them with lists of profanities, including those selected by an official Ofcom report.
+Working with Buzz Bingo, our goal was to find the movies with the most swear words.
+We scraped a whopping 3,565 film scripts and cross-referenced them with lists of profanities, including those selected by an official Ofcom report.
 We could then rank films by the total number of swear words and swears per 1,000 words to find the most foul-mouthed film, plus the top actors and actresses and the top movie characters ranked by swear words uttered on film.

 We also wanted to answer the question: has profanity in movies changed over time?
 We analysed the number of swear words spoken per 1,000 words in films released over the last eight decades to find out.
 We also looked especially at PG films to explore if the leniency around swear words in family-friendly films has evolved over time.